 - The use of contraceptives is recommended since there is a chance that they will remain fertile.

 So if there are chances of getting pregnant after breast cancer treatment, and if the oncologist's response is negative, there are different efficient methods to preserve your ovaries or request reproductive assistance.
-Whatever the reason and desire for having a child, the essential thing would be that you consult with your oncologist to assess the status of your case individually.
+Whatever the reason and desire for having a child, the essential thing would be that you consult with your oncologist to individually assess the status of your case.